Published: 17. April 2021 updated: 17. November 2024

 During my research I come across emigrants from time to time, mostly to the US.
 I also receive inquiries from genealogists in the US, which have revealed interesting and remarkable life stories.

-Although my current focus is on researching our ancestors rather than the descendants of the top ancestors, I dedicate a few lines to some interesting emigrants to the US.
+Although my current focus – apart from the Stern descendants – is on researching our ancestors rather than the descendants of the top ancestors, I dedicate a few lines to some interesting emigrants to the US.

 The order is based on the time of immigration.
 The specified relationship is calculated from our current youngest Stern family members to the migrant.
 To better assign this relationship, here is the overview of our main lines…